fostroll/mordl/doc/README_POS.md

 ### Saving Trained Models <a name="save"></a>

-The model is saved during training after all successful epochs, but you can save the model at any time using `.save()` method.
+The model is saved during training after each successful epoch, but you can save model configuration at any time using `.save()` method.

 ```python
 tagger.save(self, name, log_file=LOG_FILE)